Aantrreksh/sql-query/deprecation.md

 If you don't manually delete your instances and data before 18 July 2025, it will be done for you on this date.
 {: note}

-1. <!--Provide steps for a user to successfully delete all instances and any user data -->
-1. <!--Provide steps for a user to successfully delete all instances and any user data -->

 For more details about data deletion policies, see [Securing your data](/docs/sql-query?topic=sql-query-securing-data).
 <!-- All services should be documenting data retention and deletion policies in a topic following this guidance https://test.cloud.ibm.com/docs/writing?topic=writing-data-doc-guidance and you can link here for the steps if they exist in that document.
 Otherwise, document the steps here.-->